 The Bolton vs Birmingham has draw written all over it and I'm looking at under two goals at 4-6 with bodog.

 Aston Villa suffered a Euro KO in midweek and must lift themselves for the visit of Everton.
 Caretaker boss Kevin MacDonald looks short of quality but Everton first away encounter saw them lose at Blackburn before a home draw with Wolves.
 I can see Davie Moyes' side taking something from the game but instead of backing them at a best 2-1 at Ladbrokes try Everton draw no bet at evens with Ladbrokes and Paddy Power.

 In the SPL, the jury will be out on Celtic after another Euro away disaster.
 Neil Lennon's side aim to bounce back after a 4-0 mauling by Utrecht with a visit to Motherwell.
 The Fir Park side also crashed out of Europe but were unlucky against Odense.

 Well-backed Aberdeen and Inverness let us down yesterday but I'm hoping Hibs help balance the books.

 John Hughes' men beat Motherwell 3-2 away last week and can repeat the success at bottom dogs St Mirren.
 Hibs are 7-5 with William Hill.

-And finally Hearts could take advantage of Dundee United's trip to Athens that saw the venue change twice.
+And finally, Hearts could take advantage of Dundee United's trip to Athens which saw the venue change twice.
 The Jambos look on the up under Jim Jefferies who has made good signings in Kevin Kyle and Stephen Elliott so they could edge this one.
 Hearts are a best 13-10 with Paddy Power with United 23-10 at William Hill and Blue Square.
 Ladbrokes go Hearts draw no bet at 8-13 if you have safety in mind.